< Retour au portail Polytechnique Montréal

 Gut microbiota influences pathological angiogenesis in obesity‐driven choroidal neovascularization

-Elisabeth MMA Andriessen, Ariel M Wilson, Gaelle Mawambo, Agnieszka Dejda, Khalil Miloudi, Florian Sennlaub et Przemyslaw Sapieha
+Elisabeth M. M. A. Andriessen, Ariel M. Wilson, Gaelle Mawambo, Agnieszka Dejda, Khalil Miloudi, Florian Sennlaub et Przemyslaw Sapieha

 Article de revue (2016)